 Inappropriate opioid prescribing is fueling one of the deadliest drug epidemics in United States history.
 Every day in the U.S., 78 people die from an opioid-related overdose.
 In addition to the tragedy of lost lives, states bear many of the financial costs associated with addiction through state-funded health care programs, substance use programs, the criminal justice system and lost productivity.

-Developed by the NGA Center through extensive consultation with senior state officials and other national experts, the road map is a tool to help states respond to the growing opioid crisis.
+Developed by the NGA Center through extensive consultation with senior state officials and other national experts, the road map, Finding Solutions to the Prescription Opioid and Heroin Crisis: A Road Map for States, is a tool to help states respond to the growing opioid crisis.
 The road map features a public health approach focused on preventing and treating the disease of opioid use disorder, while strengthening law enforcement efforts to address illegal supply chain activity.
 It is designed as a policy development tool, allowing a state to use all or portions of the road map as it applies to their unique situation.